 Tenuous Folklore Connections

-This means that I get to look at a couple of tenuous folklore connections an you know how much I enjoy that.
+This means that I get to look at a couple of tenuous folklore connections and you know how much I enjoy that.
 The first is that hawthorn trees used to be known (and still are in some parts) as bread and cheese because it was thought that the young leaves tasted of bread and cheese.
-I think it was probably easier to convince yourself of that if you were in time of want or famine but this is what the colliers at Kingswood, near Bristol in 1873, resorted to as they marched on Bristol to protest about the export of wheat from the port.
-Hawthorn lore I fascinating and I could probably write a blog just about it so I’m going to look at the folklore of bread which is slightly less tenuous link to sandwiches.
+I think it was probably easier to convince yourself of that if you were in time of want or famine.
+This is however what the colliers at Kingswood, near Bristol, in 1873 resorted to as they marched on Bristol to protest about the export of wheat from the port.
+Hawthorn lore is fascinating and I could probably write a blog about it alone, so I’m going to look at the folklore of bread which is a slightly less tenuous link to sandwiches.

 Good Friday Bread

-The folklore of bread is also a very deep seam to mine so I thought we are going to concentrate on just a few superstitions of the British Isles.
-Firstly as its nearly Good Friday a reminder that bread or cakes that are baked on Good Friday is supposed to never stale or mould and that a hot cross bun allowed to harden and hidden in the eaves will protect the house from fire (just make sure its not baked on Good Friday or you’ll be waiting ages).
-I will just say here that although the fire protection does sound lovely I’d probably still make sure the smoke detectors had batteries, you know, just in case.
+The folklore of bread is also a very deep seam to mine so I thought we shoukd concentrate on just a few superstitions of the British Isles.
+Firstly as it is nearly Good Friday, a reminder that bread or cakes that are baked on Good Friday are supposed to never stale or mould.
+It is also said that a hot cross bun allowed to harden and hidden in the eaves will protect the house from fire (just make sure its not baked on Good Friday or you’ll be waiting ages).
+I will just add here that although the fire protection does sound lovely I’d probably still make sure the smoke detectors had batteries, you know, just in case.